 Food scraps generate a significant amount of methane when dumped in landfills.
-Methane is a greenhouse gas with 21x the greenhouse effect compared to carbon dioxide.
+Methane is a greenhouse gas with 21 x the greenhouse effect of carbon dioxide.
 Food waste also attracts rats and other pests when left to rot in landfills.

 Problem Solver: The Pulverizer